DMX User Guide¶

 Hiding multiple items¶

-To hide several items at once select them by keeping the CTRL key pressed and drawing a rectangle around them or by clicking them with the CTRL key pressed.
+To hide several items at once select them by keeping the CTRL or SHIFT key pressed and drawing a rectangle around them or by clicking them with the CTRL or SHIFT key pressed.

 Customizing the Look & Feel¶